GoobyFRS/grhost-web/pages/services/game_servers.md

 _Hellstone Plan:_ Recommended for tModLoader, large worlds, and high player-counts!

 ## Bring Your Own License
 Do you already own a valid [AMP by CubeCoders](https://cubecoders.com/AMP) license key?
 Need help purchasing one?
-Goobs & RubDubs can provide assistance purchasing and installation within the GR_Hosting network.
+Goobs & RubDubs can provide assistance purchasing and installation within the GR Host network.